 Take a lot of photos.
 Pictures often tell more than words.
 Craigslist allows you to publish up to 4 pictures with your listing.
 Sometimes these pictures are enough to generate interest in your listing.
 Other times you might need to have a few more pictures in reserve.
 Unfortunately, the pics aren’t the highest quality, but there are a few things you can do to get around that.
 The first, is to host them on Flickr or PhotoBucket, then host a link so others can view the pictures at their leisure.
 You can also keep some high resolution photos in reserve and offer to e-mail them to the potential buyer upon request.

 Price your items reasonably.
-A reasonable price means different things to different people.
+A reasonable price means different things to different people, they mainly want to see that they are saving a good bit of money by buying it off of craigslist rather than in a store.
 I tend to price things to sell because I want to get them out of my house with as little hassle as possible.
 Almost no one haggled with me on price because the prices were already such a good value.
 There is no set rule of thumb for how much you should charge – for example, I sold one guitar for about 60% of what it would cost new, and another about 33% of what it would cost new.
 Both guitars were in excellent condition and were high quality – the difference, however, was the demand for each style and brand.
 We sold other items for much less than we could have gotten had we taken more time to sell them.
 But again, our motivation was clearing space and weight for our upcoming move.